-The proposed Guildford Wind Farm is located in a remote part of the Waratah Wynyard Council area in Tasmania’s north-west.
-The proposed wind farm site is located approximately 7km north east of Waratah and 15km south of Hampshire.
+The site of the proposed Guildford Wind Farm is located in a remote part of the Waratah Wynyard Council area in Tasmania’s north-west.
+It is approximately 7km north east of Waratah and 15km south of Hampshire.
 The area is currently used for commercial forestry plantation operations and has few neighbouring properties.

 Epuron is investigating an area of Surrey Hills Estate, 40km south of Burnie, which seems particularly suitable for a wind farm because: